graphery/graphane-doc/src/guide/in-depth/templating/index.md

 # Templating

-Graphane templating is combine SVG markup template with data with powerful directives, similar to Angular or Vue.
-The rendering is performed efficiently at runtime and does not require a compiler or transpiler.
+Graphane templates combine SVG template markup with data by powerful directives, similar to Angular or Vue.
+Rendering is done efficiently at runtime and does not require a compiler or transpiler as other frameworks.

 ## SVG template